mr-aust1n/milestone-project-two/TEST.md

 <em>3.1 Explain the principles of automated and manual testing and when each might be deployed. </em>

+- Automated testing involves using scripts and software tools to execute test cases.
+This makes it efficient for repetitive and large-scale testing, ensuring consistency and speed.
+It is also ideal for unit testing, continuous integration, and performance testing.

+Manual testing relies on humans to do the testing by exploring the application, identify edge cases, and validate usability, making it crucial for exploratory, UI, and user experience testing.
+Manual testing is used for human judgment, and real-world user scenarios need assessment and feedback.

 - I used both automated and manual testing to ensure my project works smoothly.
 For automated testing, I used Jest to test functions like fetchWeatherData to verify that API responses are handled correctly and the DOM updates as expected.
 I also used ESLint to identify and fix potential issues in my code, ensuring it is clean and error-free.
 Manual testing was essential for checking edge cases, such as entering invalid or blank city names, rapidly clicking city buttons, and simulating slow or failed network conditions.
 Additionally, I used Lighthouse in Chrome DevTools to check accessibility and performance.
 By combining automated testing with manual testing, I ensured the application is functional, stable, and user-friendly.

 <em>3.2 Design and implement testing procedures (automated or manual) to assess functionality, usability and responsiveness of the web application. </em>